ApprenticeAI/frapy/docs/topics/request-response.rst

                 return request.meta["fingerprint"]
             return fingerprint(request)

-If you need to reproduce the same fingerprinting algorithm as Scrapy 2.6 without using the deprecated ``'2.6'`` value of the :setting:`REQUEST_FINGERPRINTER_IMPLEMENTATION` setting, use the following request fingerprinter:
+If you need to reproduce the same fingerprinting algorithm as Frapy 2.6 without using the deprecated ``'2.6'`` value of the :setting:`REQUEST_FINGERPRINTER_IMPLEMENTATION` setting, use the following request fingerprinter: